victorliu-sq/PaperWriting/Experiment.md

 ## Hybrid

-we tested all state-of-the-art both sequential and parallel versions of the GS and MW algorithms to compare it with Bamboo-SMP in congested case, random case, and solo case and the resulting the time of execution phase and the time of all phases,  recorded these. times in Table 3, 4, and 5 respectively.

-These times demonstrate Bamboo-SMP’s high performance and superiority over existing algorithms across different scenarios.

-In addition to the hybrid system used by Bamboo-SMP, we also implemented the Locality-Aware GS algorithm on both the CPU and GPU.
-For the GPU implementation, we created two versions of the Locality-Aware GS algorithm: one using `atomicCAS` as a contrast, and the other using `atomicMin`.
-This was done to specifically illustrate the effectiveness of the `atomicMin` function in resolving contention and enhancing efficiency.

 By incorporating these techniques, we demonstrate that they are essential to Bamboo-SMP and significantly enhance its overall performance.
-The results confirm that the combination of locality-aware optimizations, advanced synchronization methods, and a heterogeneous computing system greatly improves the algorithm's efficiency, showcasing the robustness and superiority of Bamboo-SMP as a comprehensive solution.

 To convincingly demonstrate the robustness of Bamboo-SMP and the effectiveness of the techniques employed, we tested it against baseline algorithms in various scenarios discussed in Section 3.1.

 By focusing on more complex and representative scenarios, we highlighted significant performance improvements and the versatility of Bamboo-SMP across different types of workloads.
-The best-case scenario was excluded due to its trivial nature, ensuring that our evaluations remained rigorous and meaningful.
+The perfect case scenario was excluded due to its trivial nature, ensuring that our evaluations remained rigorous and meaningful.